TOOP4EU/toop-connector/README.md

 # News and noteworthy

+* v0.10.8 - 2020-01-26
+    * Fixed a bug in the "to-dp" dumping (was always created 0 byte files)
+    * Updated to toop-commons 0.10.8 with new GBM concept names
+    * Changed the semantic mapping from remote GRLC to local file based
 * v0.10.7 - 2020-01-23
     * Updated to phase4 0.9.7
     * Updated base libraries to work around Schematron bug